FAQ

 The program will open in phases, first focusing on homeowners who are most at risk of foreclosure or displacement.
 Homeowners may only apply during the phase in which they become eligible or any phase after that.
 For more details about phases and steps to apply, see the Timeline & Eligibility and How to Apply pages.

-If you are at risk of foreclosure and would like to receive personalized housing counseling about your situation, or you would like application assistance with the Homeowner Assistance Fund Program, please contact a HAF intake partner.
+If you are at risk of foreclosure and would like to receive personalized housing counseling about your situation, or you would like application assistance with the Homeowner Assistance Fund Program, please contact a homeownership center.

 Yes.
 Your mortgage servicer must participate in the program to receive assistance.